sohalsdr/sohalsdr/README.md

 ### Hi there!

 I'm Sohal Sudheer, a Computer Science student at the University of Florida!
+I love programming (obviously), repairing computer hardware, exploring Linux-based operating systems, competing in the occasional CTF, and going on long bike rides!

-##### Skills
+###### Skills

 ###### Programming Languages